 You can also search for auto damage companies and independent adjuster companies, in and around your state.
 Reach out to them., let them know you write auto claims, and let them know you’d like to be a part of their team.

-If you graduated from the Auto Adjuster’s Path training you’d be given 17 companies that want to work with you, all you have to do is apply.
+If you graduated from the IA Path Auto Damage Certification we give 40+ companies that want to work with you, all you have to do is apply.

 At LEAST apply and get on four daily claim company rosters.
 This will make you diverse as an independent auto damage appraiser.
 Continue to apply to more firms as you move along in your career.